New BoE rate-setter Haskel strikes cautious note, sterling falls

 LONDON (Reuters) - New Bank of England rate-setter Jonathan Haskel offered a more downbeat assessment of the British economy’s readiness for higher interest rates than the official he is due to replace, in comments that weighed on sterling on Tuesday.

-Haskel, a professor at Imperial College in London, pointed to persistently weak wage growth and said there could be more slack in the labor market than currently estimated.
+Haskel, a professor at Imperial College in London, pointed to persistently weak wage growth and said there could be more slack in the labour market than currently estimated.

 While Haskel agreed with the gist of the BoE’s guidance that rates will probably need to rise, investors judged his tone to be more dovish than Monetary Policy Committee member Ian McCafferty, a long-time advocate of higher rates whom Haskel replaces in September.